bgyarbro/chopsticks-game/README.md

 # chopsticks
 Reinforcement Learning

+To run the code, open the file ending in "_colab"

 chopsticks simple combinatorial game implemented in Python.
 Using the command line interface, User can play against a monte carlo search tree algorithm, or have the computer play one algorithm against another, with the option for random move choice.